JonathanMWerner/mammalian_brain_consensus_taxonomy/README.md

 tree_shrew_processing.Rmd – All initial processing of the tree-shrew dataset (filtering, identification of CGE and MGE cells, integration, de novo clustering, and subclass labeling) and all MetaNeighbor and marker enrichment assessments.
 Plots for Figure 6A tree-shrew plots, and Supp.
 Fig. 11 A-K

 rat_processing.Rmd - All initial processing of the rat datasets, identification of CGE and MGE cells, de novo clustering, and subclass labeling.
 Plots for Supp.
 Fig. 12 A-J.

+ortho_paralog_scripts directory contains the code used to compare shared orthologous or paralogous markers between species.
+Plots for Figure 6 D, E, and Supp.
+Fig. 11 L and Supp.
+Table 6.